ljubicicrobert/SSIMS-Flow/README.md

 [Dr Matthew T. Perks](https://www.ncl.ac.uk/gps/staff/profile/matthewperks.html) - for providing me with helpful comments, as well as providing most of the camera parameters.

+[Dr Silvano Fortunato Dal Sasso](https://www.researchgate.net/profile/Silvano_Fortunato_Dal_Sasso) and [Dr Alonso Pizarro](https://www.researchgate.net/profile/Alonso_Pizarro) for providing the original source code for the SDI analysis, and helping me with implementing and testing the SDI code in SSIMS-Flow.

 ## References